-It is extremely unlikely for a person to be bitten or attacked by a shark in Florida waters, and attacks are rarely life threatening.
+It is extremely unlikely for a person to be bitten by a shark in Florida waters, and bites are rarely life threatening.
 However, if you are thinking of going swimming on an ocean beach, bay or inland waters, and if you are concerned about sharks, there are a number of steps you can take to reduce your chances of being bitten:

-- Always stay in groups since sharks are more likely to attack a solitary individual.
+- Always stay in groups since sharks are more likely to bite a solitary individual.

 - Do not wander too far from shore-this isolates an individual and places him or her far away from assistance.